ishandubey22/sp500-ceiling/README.md

 Most free-data backtests on the S&P 500 are biased in ways that are hard to quantify: they use today's index composition for all historical dates, silently drop the last monthly return of every delisted stock, and rely on Yahoo Finance which no longer serves most pre-2015 delisted tickers.
 This project builds the infrastructure to measure each bias layer separately and report the exact CAGR and Sharpe impact.

-**The strategy is a vehicle.
-The contribution is the bias measurement framework.**

 ---